Investin-pro/Investin_docs/docs/integeration.md

 ### Farming
 === "Solana"
-    Providing liquidity on AMMs to earn LP fees and staking the LP tokens to farm reward tokens allows our funds to have a balanced exposure to markets all the time.
+    Providing liquidity on AMMs to earn LP fees and staking the LP tokens to farm reward tokens allows our funds to have a balanced exposure to markets at all times.
 Farming powered by:

     1. Orca (...soon)
     2. Saber (...soon)